chriopter/hugo-autopilot/README.md

 Automated CI/CD workflows for Hugo sites with automatic updates and dependency management.

 > **Note:** This project was primarily created with LLM Code and should be used with caution.
+Be aware of automation risks including cascading effects (workflows use other parent workflows), potential breaking changes from automatic updates, GitHub Actions resource consumption, and security considerations as workflows have permissions to modify repository content.

 ## Overview